Ruhuna cricket team: Grounds and Sponsorship

 Galle International Stadium in Galle is the home ground of Ruhuna team.
 It is a cricket stadium in Galle, Sri Lanka, situated near the Galle fort and fringed on two sides by the Indian Ocean.
 It is considered to be one of the most picturesque cricket grounds in the world.
 Before being brought up to international cricket standards, it was known as 'The Esplanade', and is the home ground of the Galle cricket club.

 Hirdaramani, one of Sri Lanka's apparel industrial companies is the team sponsor.

 Players

 Sanath Jayasuriya, one of the most experienced players in the contemporary international cricket is the captain of the team.
 Number of Southern province-born cricketers present the team such as Sanath Jayasuriya, Champaka Ramanayake, Lasith Malinga and Upul Tharanga.
 The top 75 players from the Premier Limited Overs Tournament selected for the Inter-Provincial tournament.

-Current squad
+2011 squad

 Players with international caps are listed in bold.